Skip to content

 Authentication

-• Server Address: S3 endpoint URL
+• Server Address: S3 endpoint URL of the flavor

 • Access Key: Public identifier for authentication